Elephant Mountain Hiking Trail Loop

 Although most of this loop is moderate, the one-mile stretch up to and over the saddle is steep enough to be labeled difficult.
 It’s the trail angle that earns the ranking.
 No boulder scrambles or extreme climbs are included on this hike!

-The Elephant Mountain Hiking Trail Loop can be hiked by starting west, on Spur Cross Trail, or east, on Tortuga.
+The Elephant Mountain Hiking Loop can be done by either hiking west on Spur Cross Trail, or north on Tortuga.
 Heading west on Spur Cross makes for an easier hike, since the trail’s steepest section ends up being downhill.
-As a note: if you’re up for the extra uphill sweat required by hiking east on Tortuga, the views in this direction are super sweet!
+As a note: if you’re up for the extra uphill sweat required by hiking north on Tortuga, the views in this direction are super sweet!

-Starting in the more moderate, Spur Cross, direction the trail begins by gently ascending the side of Elephant Mountain.
+Starting in the more moderate Spur Cross direction, the trail begins by gently ascending the side of Elephant Mountain.
 The rocky path is flanked by John Wayne aged Saguaros (way old!).
-At three miles in, the Spur Cross Trail is intersected by Elephant Mountain Trail.
-Turning right onto this trail, the loop continues arching and begins to climb towards the saddle in earnest.
+At three miles, the Elephant Mountain Trail veer off to the right from Spur Cross.
+From here, the loop arches back north and east, and begins climbing towards the saddle in earnest.
 Views over the area’s mountains take on increasing glory as the trail gains elevation.
 At the highest point, just before the saddle, a noteworthy drop-off edges the path.

 Once through the saddle, the trail descends rather steeply.
 Views back towards the stone bluff are breathtaking!
 The broad vistas, stillness and quiet bring on a tranquil hiking “Om.”
 At the mountain base, the path crosses in and out of a soft, sandy arroyo.
 Keep your eyes peeled for trail cairns here, as the trail is a bit less defined in this section.

 The Elephant Mountain Trail climbs over one last hill and then terminates at the Tortuga.
-Turn left here to complete the loop back to the trailhead.
+Turn right here to complete the loop back to the trailhead.

 Elephant Mountain is named for its silhouette.
 Viewed from Cave Creek (perhaps while sipping a post-hike beer) the mountain resembles a pachyderm, with a big floppy ear and long trunk.